Archive for the ‘Web2.0 News’ Category

 OpenID: Emerging from Web 2.0

-James Galvin 7th of November 2007 by James Galvin
+admin 7th of November 2007 by admin

 At the Web 2.0 Expo in Berlin today, David Recordon from Six Apart gave an energetic talk entitled “OpenID: Emerging from Web 2.0″.
 David is Vice-Chair of the OpenID Foundation, and in this session he gave a comprehensive overview of OpenID, its current use on the internet, and the direction that it might take in the future.